prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 	}
 }

-Issues:
+//Issues:
-Shopping cart is repsponsible or intializing the ProductRepository and it directly dependent on the ProductRepository which is a clear violation of dependency inversion principle (as the high level is dependent on low level module)
+//Shopping cart is repsponsible or intializing the ProductRepository
+//and it directly dependent on the ProductRepository which is a clear violation of dependency inversion principle (as the high level is dependent on low level module)

 public class Repository{